Flett Glacier

 Flett Glacier refers to two glaciers on the northwestern flank of Mount Rainier in the U.S. state of Washington.
 The glaciers lie on a subsidiary peak of Rainier, the 8364 ft Observation Rock.
 There are two sections of glacial ice, an eastern lobe at about 7600 ft to 7300 ft in elevation, a smaller western lobe at about 7200 ft in elevation.
 Meltwater from the glacier flows into the Puyallup River.

+Flett Glacier commemorates the botanist John B. Flett, who climbed Little Tahoma in 1895.